mmanning95/Veteran_e-Post_Hub/MoM.md

 _______________________________________________________________________________________________________

-3. Project Milestones Discussed
+3. PROJECT MILESTONES DISCUSSED:

 1.)
 Have a prototype website built for testing within an unspecified timeline.

 ________________________________________________________________________________________________________

-4. Next Steps
+4. NEXT STEPS:

 The next steps the team agreed upon are to familiarize ourselves with the technology stack required to successfully implement the website, and build a project description and requirements document.

 _______________________________________________________________________________________________________

-5. Next Meeting
+5. NEXT MEETING:

 Date: unspecified